-The Solis lets connect up to five devices over WiFi at the same time.
+The Solis lets connect up to ten devices over WiFi at the same time.
 It has a built in battery that can also charge your devices on the go.

 Best of all, it’s easy to use.
 Even the most gadget-adverse traveler should have no trouble getting it up and running in minutes.